COVID-19: What To Do if You Are Sick

 Avoid sharing personal household items

-- Do not share: You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.
+- Do not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people in your home.

 Clean all “high-touch” surfaces everyday

-- Clean and disinfect: Practice routine cleaning of high touch surfaces.
-(High touch surfaces include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables.)
+- High-touch surfaces include phones, remote controls, counters, tabletops, doorknobs, bathroom fixtures, toilets, keyboards, tablets, and bedside tables.

-Call 911 if you have a medical emergency: If you have a medical emergency and need to call 911, notify the dispatch personnel that you have, or are being evaluated for COVID-19.
-If possible, put on a facemask before emergency medical services arrive.
+Call 911 if you have a medical emergency: If you have a medical emergency and need to call 911, notify the operator that you have or think you might have, COVID-19.
+If possible, put on a facemask before medical help arrives.

 Caring for Yourself at Home